Eta to become tropical storm again and unleash heavy rain, strong winds in Cuba and Florida

 In the event that Eta makes it into the Gulf of Mexico next week, its intensity would likely be capped — meaning the atmosphere would probably be unable to support anything above a high-end tropical storm or a low-end hurricane.
 That’s because the storm will be encountering cooler sea surface temperatures and, move importantly, wind shear — a disruptive change in wind speed and/or direction with height.

 It is 2020 after all though, and the hurricane season to date has been filled with a litany of surprises.
-Eta’s forecast will likely evolve in the days ahead.
+Eta’s forecast will probably evolve in the days ahead.

 Eta stunned the world on Monday night when it flirted with Category 5 status in the western Caribbean.
 In the prior 24 hours, it had lurched 70 mph in intensity, twice the rate needed to classify as “rapid intensification.”
-It was a move unprecedented for so late in the season, and matched by only four other Atlantic hurricanes on record year round.
+It was a move unprecedented for so late in the season, and it has been matched by only four other Atlantic hurricanes on record.

 It’s the 28th named storm of the 2020 Atlantic hurricane season, tying a record for the busiest season ever observed.
 One system more will bring us into uncharted territory.